 The herb can quickly relieve symptoms of short-term constipation.
 Once taken, the plant agitates the lining of the bowels stimulating the rate of the alimentary canal.
-With that, cascara sagrada is also known to detoxify the colon.
+With that, cascara sagrada helps to detoxify the colon.

 No matter how you approach the herb, when taken, the lower digestive tract benefits greatly.

 Most women take it for menopausal systems with success.
-The herb is used to treat female hormonal issues such as cramping, hot flashes, and vaginal dryness caused by menopause.
+The herb treats female hormonal issues such as cramping, hot flashes, and vaginal dryness caused by menopause.

 Men don't shy away from the herb either.
 Reports indicated black cohosh treats arthritis, muscular pain, stomach ailments, sore throat, and coughing.